bitttttten/oatmilk/docs/server-rendering.md

 }
 ```

-### lambda
+### AWS and Netlify lambdas

-lambdas strip the query params from the path into an object.
+AWS and Netlify lambdas strip the query params from the path into an object.
 No issue here, since oatmilk is only suited to parse the path of the URL.

 ```js
 exports.handler = function handler({ path }) {